MANUFACTURING IN DECLINE

 Having worked in industry for over 30 years, I find it very sad but also fascinating to visit abandoned factories and offices.
 As part of my job I had responsibility for managing the orderly closure and withdrawal from a variety of sites including GEC at Trafford Park and Openshaw in Manchester, Railcare at Coventry and Metro-Cammell at Washwood Heath in Birmingham.
 Although every abandoned site is different they all have the same "trade mark" features of decay: the solitary coat hanger, cup stains on desks, peeling paint, mouldy chair seats, the long forgotten dead plant, abandoned files and paperwork.
 There are sometimes bizarre situations where items are left exactly where they were last used: the sack truck in the middle of an office, a half drunk cup of tea now evaporated to a green sludge, personal mementoes discarded.

 There is something odd about the final weeks and days of a site that's about to close for good.
 The usual method and order seems to evaporate and what used to be important is no longer.
 There is a strange combination of panic (we'll never get this office cleared in time) and apathy (oh leave it behind) that emerges towards the closure date.
 Plans to archive documents, collect together mementoes and to empty desk drawers all fall victim to time.
 Something that seemed important a month before closure becomes less so as closure approaches.
-Carefully filed documents are discarded or shredded, litter is abundant, damaged items go unrepaired and a coat stand that falls over if left where it is.
+Carefully filed documents are discarded or shredded, litter is abundant, damaged items go unrepaired and a coat stand that falls over is left where it is.
 Sodden carpets beneath windows that nobody bothered to close.

 You can usually find out when an office closed - just look for a calendar and it'll probably show the month and year when the last staff left.
 Also look at the days and you'll often find some wry comments on the days just before closure!
 The final day usually has its own peculiar attributes.

 Derelict sites can be even more depressing with their extreme flatness punctuated only by the occasional electricity substation or other structure that can't be demolished.
-Any buildings that remain have usually had their windows diligently smashed so that rarely a whole pane survives.
+Any buildings that remain have usually had their windows smashed so diligently that rarely a whole pane survives.
 Occasionally though, a building is carefully dismantled so that its timber, brick and embellishments can be recovered and re-used.
 Although the materials are scattered to different locations they have at least been salvaged.

 There's an excellent collection of salvaged stone and terracotta bricks, balusters, copings, corbels, cornices, finials, gargoyles and so on at the City Museum in St Louis, USA.